cmw2/PrivatePaaSSample/docs/create-front-door.md

 1. Click Review + create
 1. After validation passes, click Create button.

 It will take a couple minutes for this deployment to finish.

+## Approve Private Endpoint
-Once it does we need to approve out private networking request.
+Once the Front Door has finished creating, we need to approve our private networking request.

 Starting again at the resource group:
 1. Navigate to your App Service